sumanmukherjee03/practice-and-katas/k8s/CKA/persistent-volumes.README.md

 The persistent volume is not deleted by default when the claim is deleted.
 However that can be controlled with the `persistentVolumeReclaimPolicy` field.
-The valid values are `Retain`, `Recycle`, `Delete`.
-The Recycle is an useful option as it wipes out the data and frees up the volume again to be reclaimed.
+The valid values are `Retain`, `Recycle`, `Delete`. `Recycle` is an useful value for reclaim policy as it wipes out the data and frees up the volume again to be reclaimed by another pod.
+Important to note that the EBS volume is not created by some kubernetes cloud provisioner, rather it is pre-created with something like terraform.
+Only the use of the ebs volume is managed through a persistent volume here.

 Useful commands to inspect persistent volumes
 ```